stackforge/libra/doc/api/config.rst

       The path for the SSL key file to be used for the frontend of the API server

-   .. option:: --expire_days <DAYS>

-      Deleted Load Balancers older than this number of days will be expunged from the database using a sceduler that is executed every 24 hours.

    .. option:: --ip_filters <FILTERS>

       A mask of IP addresses to filter for backend nodes in the form